Customer Experience Lifecycle in SaaS: How To Optimize Each Stage and Drive More Conversions?

 Celebrate customer success

-Form emotional bonds with customers and give them a mood lift when they reach an important milestone.
+Form emotional bonds with customers by celebrating their success by giving them a mood-lift when they reach an important milestone.

 Use the event-triggering feature in Userpilot – once an action of your choice is completed, an automated event is triggered.
 It can be a gamified celebration modal, certificate, or monetary incentive.